- Another Shoe in the CADCAM Consolidation Game Drops: Cimatron + GibbsCAM on

 I’m not a huge fan of outsourcing manufacturing overseas, but now there is another reason to be concerned.

 Remember Stuxnet?
 That was where the “good guys” (us presumably, though we won’t admit it outright) performed a little cyber-sabotage of the gear used to create Iran’s uranium-enrichment centrifuges for their nuclear program.
 Basically Siemens PLC’s controlling the VFD’s on the centrifuge motors were infected with some very clever viruses.
 All it took was for some hapless scientist to connect a USB key to a computer on the network the gear was on, and the virus spread.
-It was apparently a very clever virus indeed, far more advanced than typical hacker toys.… Read the rest
+It was apparently a very clever virus indeed, far more advanced than typical hacker toys.
+So much so, it was assumed that it had to have been a true cyberweapon concocted by governments.

 We’re making good progress on G-Wizard Editor, so it looks like it will be out before end of year.
 Of course just saying that out loud probably jinxes the schedule, software being what it is, but it’s time to at least start dreaming about new products.